 Shortbread cookies are a sinful, indulgent obsession of mine.
 Buttery and flaky, crisp and crumbly are the best.
-I’ve tried many recipes and finally settled on the one below.
-I received it from a blogging friend you suggested I give it a try, as it came from her Scottish grandfather.
+I’ve tried many recipes and finally settled on the recipe below.
+The recipe comes from a blogging friend who suggested I give it a try.
+The recipe comes from her Scottish grandfather.

-The recipe immediately struck a chord with me due to its use of corn starch, and a lot of it!
+The recipe immediately struck a chord with me due to its use of corn starch and a lot of it!
 I’ve never seen corn starch used in this manner and approached the recipe with skepticism.
-However, as one commenter notes below:

 “I am both thankful and regretful for food blogs like this one.
 Thankful because I’ve taken so many amazing recipes from people all over the world.
 Regretful, though, because my own recipes which to this point have remained well-kept family secrets are being spread like viruses.
 Corn Starch in shortbread has been a vital, “secret” ingredient in my family’s recipe for decades.”

 I decided to give it a try one afternoon and planned my day around baking the shortbread.
-I had laid out the butter to reach room temperature before I left the house and headed off to the dentist for my annual teeth cleaning.
+The butter came to room temperature on the counter while I left for a dental appointment.
 Somehow, I managed to tweak my back in the dentist chair and returned home to slowly lose the ability to turn my torso or neck without twinges of pain.
 Spinal issues would not come between me and baking.
 The show must go on!

-To add one more challenge, my printer wasn’t cooperating, so I had to scribble the recipe down on a post-it note.
+To add one more challenge to my day, my printer wasn’t cooperating, so I had to scribble the recipe down on a post-it note.
 I love recipes that can fit on such a small square!
 It got me to thinking that maybe I should write a post-it note cookbook, filled with only those recipes that can fit on a 3″x3″ piece of paper!

 1 cup sugar (granulated)

 1 lb. butter, at room temperature